well-id/dliswriter/README.md

 The characteristics of EFLR objects of the DLIS are defined using instances of `Attribute` class.
 An `Attribute` holds the value of a given parameter together with the associated unit (if any) and a representation code which guides how the contained information is transformed to bytes.
-Allowed units (not a strict set) and representation codes are defined [in the code](./src/dlis_writer/utils/enums.py).
+Allowed units (not a strict set) and representation codes are defined [in the code](./src/dlis_writer/utils/enums.py) (although explicit setting of representation codes is no longer possible).

 As a rule, `Attribute`s are defined for `EFLRItem`s, instances of which populate the `Attribute`s with relevant values.
 When an `EFLRItem` is converted to bytes, it includes information from all its